suzon/ip-tracker/README.md

 * Enable the new host
 * restart ```apache2``` web server

-Now this application is accessible in 9092 port
+Now this application is accessible with 9092 port Done!
-Done!